 What other offers can you try?

-Now that you have your draft, it’s time to improve it with some editing sweeps.
+Now that you have your draft, it’s time to improve your website copy with some editing sweeps.
 Here are some that I recommend:

 When you’re adding a new page to your website, customize your URL so that it’s logical and aligns with the content on the page.
 And extra SEO bonus points if you can integrate your primary keyword phrase into your URL.